 TELEHEALTH

-I exclusively provide counseling via telehealth.
-Though COVID prompted transitioning online in 2020, telehealth has significant benefits beyond preventing the spread of communicable diseases, including convenience and access to care.
-Thanks to telehealth, my clientele live all over Michigan and I’ve developed a niche in providing IFS care to mental health professionals throughout the state.
+I exclusively provide individual counseling via telehealth.
+Though Covid prompted transitioning online in 2020, telehealth has significant benefits beyond preventing the spread of communicable diseases, including convenience and access to care.
+Thanks to telehealth, my clientele live all over Michigan.

 As with all change, gains come alongside losses.
 Losing the safe container of the therapy office can have a significant impact on the work.
 Below are some guidelines to follow in order to create your own safe container at home and make the most of our sessions.